Road Charges Indemnity Insurance Lender conveyancing requirements

 | Rooftop Mortgages | The value of the property for mortgage purposes as disclosed in the valuation. |

-- Expenses for works (including architects’ and surveyors’ fees) for the purpose of the development started, before the commencement of proceedings for the enforcement of the risks specified in the road charges insurance, to the extent that such costs are rendered abortive by court order.
+- The cost of works (including professional fees) for the purpose of the development commenced, before the commencement of proceedings for the enforcement of the risks specified in the road charges policy, to the extent that such costs are rendered abortive by court decision.

 - The out of pocket expenses of altering or demolishing all, or part of the development and the reinstatement of the land, insofar as such alteration, demolition or re-instatement is made necessary by court order.